Angelito: Batang Ama: Plot

 The fictional provincial town of San Vicente is home to the dysfunctional Santos family, consisting of 18-year old graduating high school student Angelito (JM de Guzman), his younger sister Teresa, nicknamed "Tere", and their grandmother Pinang (Elizabeth Oropesa), who has custody of the two following their mother's death and father's desertation.
-Pinang runs a small fishmonger and green grocery business in the town's wet market, and is often helped by Angelito alongside studying in order to make ends meet.
-In school, Angelito has a close circle of friends or a clique, which includes Rex, Sponky (Felix Roco), and Boyet (Carl John Barrameda).
+Pinang runs a small fishmonger and green grocery business in the town's wet market, and is often helped by Angelito alongside studying in order to make ends meet as well as to help save income for his desired course in college: architecture.
+In school, Angelito has a close circle of friends, which includes Rex, Sponky (Felix Roco), and Boyet (Carl John Barrameda).
+The clique often enjoys time together.

 Also living in the town is the Dimaano family.
 The mother, Adel, works in Saudi Arabia as a domestic worker, while Delfin remains in the Philippines, working as a security guard.
 The couple have five children: Rolan, Rosalie, Rhona, Richelle, and Rowena.
 Rolan (Matt Evans) is a close friend of Angelito and a member of his clique.
 Rosalie (Charee Pineda), on the other hand, was Angelito's schoolmate and a well-known honour student, and is now Rolan's batchmate because Angelito's clique repeated a year level twice.
 Due to her intelligence and wisdom, Rosalie was groomed by the Dimaanos to be their new breadwinner who would eventually lift them all from poverty after graduation.
 Thus, she studied earnestly and did not entertain any of her suitors.

 For a long time, Angelito was attracted to Rosalie.
 As one of her more persistent suitors, Angelito expressed his affection for her and started courting her.
 They first became friends and eventually, lovers.
 The relationship grew stronger after Angelito defended her from a group of teenage thugs who were involved in a brawl with his clique.
 However, Rolan, despite being a close friend of Angelito, opposed their relationship.
 The Dimaanos also opposed the friendship and forced them to separate but this proves futile.

 One evening, Rosalie turns to Angelito for solace at a beach after Delfin and Adel had an argument on money matters.
 A heavy rainstorm cuts their walk home from the hangout, forcing them to take shelter in an abandoned hut.
 There, Angelito confesses his love for her once more and the two had sexual intercourse.
 Sometime later, Rosalie discovers that she was pregnant but she and Angelito continue to hide her pregnancy.
 The Dimaano family also discovers this after finding a pregnancy test kit in the laundry, wherein of the Dimaano sisters, Rhona (Sue Ramirez), is mistakenly identified as the owner.